fulladeroure/hello-world/README.md

 # hello-world
-Proves amb GitHub

 Hello!!

 This is Dave!
 I'm happy to start my GitHub experience today.
-I'm an IT engineer and I like to develop applications in Java and other languages.
+I'm an IT engineer and I like to develop applications in Java and other languages, as Scala.